Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Related Work

-Recently, researchers have explored advanced "data poisoning" techniques that use sophisticated methods to optimally harm ML systems \cite{Fang2020Apr,li2016data}, which can be much more effective than unsophisticated attacks (like providing random or average ratings to many items \cite{lam2004shilling}).

-This literature has a highly symbiotic relationship with research on data leverage: conceptually, data leverage builds on adversarial ML and data poisoning, and at the same time data leverage further raises the stakes of this already high-stakes domain: data poisoning is not just relevant to issues of security and privacy, but is relevant to the power relationships between users and tech companies.
-Even data poisoning research that takes a strictly security-oriented perspective could be used by those seeking to wield (or defend against) data leverage.
-Future work that directly builds on connections between adversarial ML and data leverage that we highlight in this paper will be a particularly fruitful direction for future work.
+Data leverage raises the stakes of the already high-stakes adversarial ML domain.
+This paper highlights how adversarial techniques, such as data poisoning, are not just relevant to issues of security and privacy, but also to the power dynamics between users and tech companies.
+While some recent work in adversarial ML has taken a political lens and highlighted real world examples of how adversarial ML can create socially desirable outcomes \cite{albert2020politics}, most of the literature takes a strictly security-oriented lens.

-Finally, there is a large literature that seeks to understand the relationship between the amount of training data a model has access to and model performance (e.g. \cite{cho2015much,dietterich_machine_1995,figueroa_predicting_2012,hestness2017deep}).
-This literature is highly relevant to data leverage, which involves manipulating the training data available to an organization.
-In general, many authors have found diminishing returns of additional data across many contexts and algorithms.
-Some work has studied how to scale datasets in light of diminishing returns \cite{bloodgood_bucking_2010}.
+The literature on the relationship between the amount of training data a model has access to and model performance is also highly relevant to data leverage.
+Many authors have found diminishing returns of additional data across many contexts and algorithms (e.g. \cite{cho2015much,dietterich_machine_1995,figueroa_predicting_2012,hestness2017deep}), and some have studied techniques to address diminishing returns \cite{bloodgood_bucking_2010}.
+These findings are informative as to how effective data leverage can be.